MACS-30111-23/pa00-ralphluo11/README.md

-#Jiahang Luo's Project
+# Jiahang Luo's Project

 Welcome to my repository!
 Below is a brief introduction about me and a reflection on my GitHub workflow experience for this assignment.

-About Me
+## About Me

 Hello!
-My name is Jiahang Luo, and I have a deep interest in managing long-term relationships and conducting academic research in this area.
+My name is **Jiahang Luo**, and I have a deep interest in managing long-term relationships and conducting academic research in this area.
 I am currently working on developing my technical skills and applying them to various projects.
-I also enjoy reading books like Pressured Economy, which offers insights into the modern economy.
+I also enjoy reading books like *Pressured Economy*, which offers insights into the modern economy.

 <img width="842" alt="image" src="https://github.com/user-attachments/assets/efde3557-d806-440c-9c5c-f41a3e2a3fd4">